dingensundso/socketsundso/README.md

 	print(message)
 ```

+The magical part is that when we receive a message with type 'message' socketsundso will check that all the arguments required are there.

 ## Documentation
 There will propably be some [Sphinx](https://www.sphinx-doc.org/) based documentation at some point.
 For now you will have to look inside the source files for all the docstrings I wrote.